my pension insurance

 FAQ

-When will I receive my first pension information?
+When will I receive my first pension information statement?

-You will receive your first pension information once you are 27 years old and have at least five years of contribution periods recorded in your pension account.
+You will receive your first pension information once you are 27 years old and have at least five years of contribution periods stored in your pension account.

-What is the difference between a small and a large widow's pension?
+What is the difference between the small and large widow’s pension?

-The small widow’s/widower’s pension amounts to 25 percent of the deceased's pension and is generally paid for a maximum of 24 months.
-The large widow’s/widower’s pension amounts to 55 percent (or 60 percent for old cases) and is paid indefinitely if certain conditions are met (e.g. age, child-rearing, reduced earning capacity).
+The small widow's/widower's pension amounts to 25 per cent of the deceased person's pension and is usually paid for a maximum of 24 months.
+The large widow's/widower's pension amounts to 55 per cent (or 60 per cent for legacy cases) and is paid indefinitely if certain conditions are met (e.g. age, child-rearing, reduced earning capacity).

-Yes, under certain conditions, you can make voluntary contributions to, for example, fill gaps, meet the minimum insurance period, or increase your future pension.
+Yes, under certain conditions, you can make voluntary contributions, for example to close gaps, meet the minimum insurance period or increase your later pension.

-What does salary conversion mean in company pension schemes?
+What does salary conversion mean in occupational pension provision?

-With salary conversion, parts of your gross salary are paid directly into a company pension scheme contract.
-This allows you to save on taxes and social security contributions.
+With salary sacrifice, parts of your gross salary are paid directly into an occupational pension contract.
+This means you save tax and social security contributions.

 What is the current pension value?

-The current pension value has been uniformly set at 39.32 euros nationwide since 1 July 2024.
+The current pension value has been 39.32 euros nationwide since 1 July 2024.
 It is adjusted annually.

 What are non-insurance benefits?

-Non-insurance benefits are tasks undertaken by the pension insurance fund in the interest of society as a whole, which are not covered by the contributions of the insured (e.g. parts of child-rearing periods, pensions for expellees).
-They are financed through federal subsidies.
+Non-contributory benefits are tasks that the pension insurance assumes in the interests of society as a whole, but which are not covered by the insured persons' contributions (e.g. parts of child-rearing periods, pensions for resettlers).
+They are financed by federal subsidies.

 Subscribe to our newsletter